dananau/GTPyhop/Remarks_about_HGN_planning_in_GTPyhop.md

 ### Unigoals

 A unigoal is a 3-tuple `(state_variable_name, arg, value)` that specifies a desired value for a state variable.
-For example, the following unigoal represents the goal of reaching a state `s` such that `s.loc['c1'] = 'loc2'`.
+For example, the following unigoal represents the goal of reaching a state `s` such that `s.loc['c1'] = 'loc2'`:

     ('loc', 'c1', 'loc2')

-The above triple is syntactically indistinguishable from a taskname with two arguments.
-What tells GTPyhop that it is a unigoal, rather than a task, is if we declare a unigoal method for it.
+Notice that the above triple is syntactically indistinguishable from a taskname with two arguments.
+The way to tell GTPyhop that it is a unigoal, rather than a task, is to declare a *unigoal method* for it.
 A unigoal method always takes three arguments: the current state, and the name and argument of the state-variable.
 It returns a list of actions, tasks, and goals.
 For example, here is a method for the above unigoal:

     def m_unload_at_loc(state, container, location):
         r = state.loc[container]